Which best serves enterprise communications needs?

 The bright side of DIA is that it is cheaper than MPLS.

 SD-WAN stems from WAN optimization and Hybrid WAN.

-SD-WAN solution typically create a secured (encrypted) overlay network on top of the actual network (broadband/MPLS..) and performs various optimization technologies in the data layer.
-While SD-WAN is typically application aware, it doesn’t work in the application layer.
-Instead, SD-WAN performs application prioritization (giving one type of traffic priority over another), assures delivery of data, packet reordering, FEQ and data optimization.
+SD-WAN solution typically creates a secured (encrypted) overlay network on top of the actual network (broadband/MPLS..) and performs various optimization technologies in the data layer.
+While SD-WAN is typically application-aware, it doesn’t work in the application layer.
+Instead, SD-WAN performs application prioritization (giving one type of traffic priority over another), assures delivery of data, packet reordering, FEC and data optimization.